deplicator/deplicator.github.io-source/src/blog/james-complains-about-windows-10.md

 _The Last Straw_: For most users, this may not be a big deal.
 I use a password manager and don't know my Microsoft Account password.
 I can't log in to open my password manager.
-I could reset the password from my other computer, but I decided it was time for that fresh install of Windows 10.
+I could reset the password from another computer, but I decided it was time for that fresh install of Windows 10.

 ### Bonus: James Also Complains about Microsoft Edge